Vedant2311/Indian-Traffic-Road-Simulator/README.md

         * To maintain some fairness in the structure of the road, we have decided to implement the Road such that it’s width is only a multiple of 4
         * The Dimensions of Motor Rickshaw are to be fixed as “2 * 2”
         * The Dimensions of Bike, Cycle etc. are fixed as “3 * 1”
+4. **open.cpp** is the code for getting the openGL animation for the road.
+Here, the vehicles are represented as colored rectangles, specified in the configuration file.
+Also, the stuck rickshaws are represented as as rhombus.